rust-lang/rust/src/doc/guide-unsafe.md

 failure mechanisms of the compiler.
 This is often mapped to GCC's personality function (see the
-[libstd implementation](std/rt/unwind/index.html) for more information), but crates which do not trigger failure can be assured that this function is never called.
+[libstd implementation](std/rt/unwind/index.html) for more information), but crates which do not trigger a panic can be assured that this function is never called.
 The final function, `fail_fmt`, is also used by the failure mechanisms of the compiler.